Bibliography of John Adams: Analysis

-As Bailyn's fledgling interpretations of the Stamp Act Crisis and the "meaning of certain of the ideals and ideas of the American Revolution" engulfed this world of John Adams, conspiratorial thought abounded.
-For Bailyn's sketch, the perception and conception of conspiracy in the John Adams Diary became both cause and consequence of "abstractions---glittering generalities," bound to a "concreteness," a "sensuous imagination and tactile grasp of reality...by 1774 he was convinced that he was witnessing the culmination of a deliberate conspiracy 'against the public liberty...first regularly formed and begun to be executed in 1763 or 4.'
+In 1962, historian Bernard Bailyn published "Butterfield's Adams: Notes for a Sketch", a review of the first four volumes of the Adams Papers, including the Diary and Autobiography of John Adams, edited by Lyman Butterfield.
+As Bailyn's fledgling interpretation of the "meaning of certain of the ideals and ideas of the American Revolution" engulfed Adams' worlds, conspiratorial thought in the Diary became both cause and consequence of "abstractions---glittering generalities", bound to a "concreteness", a "sensuous imagination and tactile grasp of reality...by 1774 he [Adams] was convinced that he was witnessing the culmination of a deliberate conspiracy 'against the public liberty...first regularly formed and begun to be executed in 1763 or 4.'
 The result, unless the plot were exposed and destroyed, would be tyranny---not some vague, unfamiliar historical tyranny but one imposed by people he knew, executed by hands he had shaken."
-For the Adams in Bailyn's sketch, Massachusetts Royal Governor Thomas Hutchinson clearly had deployed "influence to advance not only his own career but that of his personal following 'to the exclusion of much better men.' " When Hutchinson and his "place seeking" collided with the apocalyptic duties and acts imposed by King-in-Parliament after the French and Indian War, "Adams's social animosities took fire and became the source of a flaming hatred of state authority."
+In Bailyn's sketch, when nepotism by Royal Governor Thomas Hutchinson sparked a powder keg of apocalyptic duties and acts imposed by King-in-Parliament, "Adams's social animosities took fire and became the source of a flaming hatred of state authority."